-Load: 5 presets banks of different Horus configurations can be loaded (one at a time)

-Save: 5 presets banks are available to store different Horus configurations meanwhile.

-Auto Save: If enabled the save configuration will happen at every 2 minutes.

-Note: Since the flash memory which is at the heart of the Horus storage has a huge (but not infinite) amount of write cycles, we limit the auto-save of all configuration and PreAmps settings to once every two minutes if (and only if) a change has occurred the current configuration of the Horus prior to power down.

-Furthermore, both Shutdown and Reboot buttons (in Setup page) do also entirely save configuration will be lost but all the saved presets will be kept and can be reloaded.
+Load:5 presets banks of different Horus configurations can be loaded (one at a time)Save:5 presets banks are available to store different Horus configurationsAuto Save:If enabled the save configuration will happen at every 2 minutes.Note: Since the flash memory which is at the heart of the Horus storage has a huge (but not infinite) amount of write cycles, we limit the auto-save of all configuration and PreAmps settings to once every two minutes if (and only if) a change has occurred meanwhile.
+Furthermore, both Shutdown and Reboot buttons (in Setup page) do also entirely save the current configuration of the Horus to the default factory configuration.
+The Current configuration will be lost but all the saved presets will be kept and can be reloaded.